JINSCOP/ngx-app-frame/docs/articles/security-install.md

    NbSecurityModule.forRoot(),
 ```

-Great, at this stage we have installed Nebular Security and ready to configure it.
+Great, at this stage we have installed oliveui Security and ready to configure it.

 <hr>